Where are they now?

 Un Ace was a horse we purchased after he won a bumper on the all-weather for Ben Case.
 He was an absolute gem to train and started his career with us by winning a novice hurdle at Doncaster and then went straight to The Cheltenham Festival where he ran an absolute blinder, finishing 11 lengths behind Vautour in the Supreme Novice Hurdle.
 His second season began with two wins over fences at Huntingdon and Doncaster where he then headed back to The Cheltenham Festival where he finished 13 lengths behind our own winner Darna, again another great days racing.
 Perhaps his best day racing and the day he will be most remebered for, was when he won the Waitrose Novice Handicap Chase at Ascot in March 2015 which was to be the last winner Tony McCoy ever rode at Ascot.
 So he finished his career in the record books!

 Un Ace was retired from racing on 3rd May 2017 and is now residing with chiropractor Steph Targett.
-He is currently enjoying a lovely summer holiday as Steph is expecting a child but will be coming back into work in November with the plan to go hunting and team chasing in 2019.
+After enjoying a lovely summer holiday as Steph was expecting a child, Un Ace is now back in work and on the hunting field.